About the project

 Yes.
 Many bright and motivated volunteers have shone the light and shown the difference that can be made through volunteering.
 By providing time and care, volunteers introduce new ideas, hope and healthcare at ground level, adding to the work already being done.

-You will stay in the award winning Siret Hostel; one of the highest rated and reviewed guesthouses in Arusha.
 We provide safe, clean and comfortable accommodation, comfortable bedding, excellent breakfast and dinner and housekeeping.
 This will be a quiet and friendly neighbourhood only 15 minutes from the main hustle and bustle of town.
 You will have 24 hour gated security, a domestic/cook (who will happily do your laundry for a small fee) and a coordinator who will ensure you settle in quickly and comfortably into your new town.
 This is a shared home where you will be staying with other volunteers and guests from across the world, so you will never be on your own in your new environment.
 The house is impeccably clean, well kept, modern and spacious.

 How will you get around?